eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* "It aims to provide a "Scalable, Portable and Distributed Gradient Boosting (GBM, GBRT, GBDT) Library".
 It runs on a single machine, as well as the distributed processing frameworks Apache Hadoop, Apache Spark, Apache Flink, and Dask.
 		* "XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples."
 		* XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.
++ skill set:
+	- We use regression, Bayesian methods, tree-based learners, SVM, RF, XGBOOST, time series modelling, dimensionality reduction, SEM, GLM, GLMM, clustering etc on a regular basis.
+	- Ability to deliver AIML based solutions around a host of domains and problems, with some of them being: Customer Segmentation & Targeting, Propensity Modelling, Churn Modelling, Lifetime Value Estimation, Forecasting, Recommender Systems, Modelling Response to Incentives, Marketing Mix Optimization, Price Optimization
+	- Experience of working on a project end-to-end: problem scoping, data gathering, EDA, modelling, insights, and visualizations
+	- Detailed knowledge of XGboost, classification models, RF, understanding of Error metrics (RMSE, MSE, MAE), model fine tuning, feature selection, model selection
++ skill set:
+	- Good knowledge of machine learning algorithms like Neural network, CNN, Logistic regression, KNN, Random forest, decision tree, clustering etc.
+	- Decent depth in understanding ML algorithm concepts like supervised/unsupervised, regression/classification, time series algorithms
 + skill set for ***Deep Learning Research Scientist at DeepScale***:
 	- DeepScale was founded by the deep learning researchers from UC Berkeley who created SqueezeNet.
 DeepScale is developing perception systems that enable automated vehicles to interpret their environment in real-time using low-cost hardware.
 	- A PhD in electrical engineering, computer engineering, or computer science.
 	- A track record of advancing the state-of-the-art in an application of deep learning (ideally a computer vision or imaging application ... but if you did speech-recognition or text-analysis, that's pretty good too)
 	- Published papers that either (a) are in top peer-reviewed conferences such as ***CVPR, NIPS, ECCV, ICCV, or ICML*** ... or ... (b) a ***significant (>100) number of citations on one of your deep learning research publications***
 	- ***The ability to design, implement, train and test models in one or more of the leading deep learning frameworks like PyTorch or TensorFlow.***
++ skill set for Machine Learning Researcher:
+	- Specific Skills That Will Set You Apart from the Competition:
+		* Privacy-preserving machine learning
+		* Decentralized machine learning
+		* Deep knowledge of adtech
+		* Ph.D. in computer science from a top-tier school
+	- Demonstrates a high level of initiative and consistently delivers high-quality answers
+	- Has an enquiring mind and a disciplined scientific approach to extracting facts and understanding observed behavior
+	- Is excited by the potential of realising high-value commercial outcomes and change the way that the advertising business operates
+	- Want to be part of a high-growth startup company with global ambitions
+	- Comfortable with JavaScript and C++ so that they can effectively interact with the rest of the team.
+Knowledge of Python, Java or C# is also strongly encouraged.
+	- Has a proven track record implementing data driven products and a broad understanding of the state of the art in machine learning
+	- Comfortable working in an open source setting
+	- Able to create and deploy machine learning pipelines
+	- Has a passion for helping protect users' privacy and security
+	- A Ph.D. in computer science is highly preferred, but we may consider some exceptions
+	- Logistic Regression, Decision Trees, Random Forest, Naive Bayes, Clustering, etc. and a good grasp of the strengths and weaknesses of specific approaches
+	- Basic data cleansing and preparation, variable preprocessing/transformation
+	- Univariate analysis, performing statistical tests, covariance analysis, multivariate analysis and linear/non-linear regression
+	- Preparation of data sets for predictive modelling, robust predictive model building, validation and application
+	- Automation of statistical processes and integration into a bigger product
+	- Experience in Hadoop technologies such as Hive / Impala and distributed data pipelines such as Airflow / Luigi
++ skill set for Ph.D.-Level Internships at Brave:
+	- San Francisco, CA, or London, U.K..
+	- Brave is proud to offer summer internships for Ph.D.-level students that involve working on ground-breaking technologies that make the web faster, safer, and more private for millions of people worldwide.
+Brave's mission is also to change the way advertising is done on the web.
+If you are interested in technologies ranging from JavaScript to cutting-edge blockchain, web security, privacy, anonymity, and smart contracts, come and work with us to improve the web for millions of users!
+	- You should be ready to tackle hard problems that involve building software that will be shipped to millions of people worldwide.
+Brave is delving into challenges that are deeply connected to cutting-edge academic research.
+To address many of these complex issues, we are in touch with several academic groups worldwide and we are excited to offer research internships for students who are currently enrolled in a Ph.D. program.
+	- You will be part of Brave, will be paired with a mentor, and will be working alongside a larger Brave team.
+We offer internships in both the US and Europe.
+Most internships start in June 2019 and last three months, although there is some amount of flexibility for exceptional candidates.
 + Help the current effort of the AI research community, and contribute to cutting edge research in machine intelligence, starting from areas including:
 	- Deep Learning
 	- Generative Models